Strategic Recalibration: How Adjusting Your Strategy Redefines Your Path to Growth

 Is your Strategy delivering results?

-When and why is strategy re-calibration necessary?
+When and why is strategic realignment necessary?

-- External Disruption: technological changes, customer behavior, or market dynamics can render existing strategies obsolete.
+1. External Disruption: technological changes, customer behavior, or market dynamics can render existing strategies obsolete.
 For example, the rise of AI is rapidly changing how we can engage with customers and offer more personalized solutions.

-- Persistent Underperformance: if a strategy consistently falls short of its objectives, it signals the stretch between the company’s aspirations and its current capabilities are beyond what it can deliver.
+2. Persistent Underperformance: if a strategy consistently falls short of its objectives, it signals the stretch between the company’s aspirations and its current capabilities are beyond what it can deliver.

-- Missed Opportunities: if competitors are consistently outpacing you or entering markets that your organization failed to anticipate, it may indicate blind spots in your strategic framework and assumptions about your ability to differentiate in the eyes of your customers.
+3. Missed Opportunities: if competitors are consistently outpacing you or entering markets that your organization failed to anticipate, it may indicate blind spots in your strategic framework and assumptions about your ability to differentiate in the eyes of your customers.

 Failing to do so can cause serious problems.
 Nokia once dominated the mobile phone market but was slow to adapt to new technologies that enabled smartphones with more advanced operating systems.
 Blockbuster’s failure to recognize the shifts in consumer preferences for online streaming and mail-order rental services (and the reliance on late fees in their business model), led to its downfall.
 The company remained focused on its brick-and-mortar stores, missing the opportunity to innovate in digital distribution.

-Recovering from taking action too late is more challenging than re-calibrating in time.
+Recovering from taking action too late is more challenging than recalibrating in time.
 When companies fail to recalibrate the results can be significant, such as market share loss, declining innovation pipelines, or even talent attrition.

-A quick way to start strategy re-calibration?
+A quick way to start strategic recalibration and adjusting your strategy

 1. Revisit Strategic Assumptions